What is the Drucker Challenge?

 English is not my native language.
 Will I be penalized for spelling or grammar errors?

-No. While the judges do evaluate your “ability to express your thoughts in fluent English”, this is a simple “yes-no” check of an essay’s understandability.
-That is, can we understand your essay?
+No. While the judges do evaluate your “ability to express your thoughts in fluent English”, this is a simple “yes-no” check of an essay’s comprehensibility.
+Can we understand your essay?
 Is it clear what you are trying to express?

-The judges are more interested in your thoughts, originality, and style and we welcome essays from non-native English speakers.
+The judges are more interested in your thoughts, originality, and style.
+We welcome essays from non-native English speakers.